AeloveRim/TahrovinGrit/README.md

 The settings for pseudo-physical parry are less forgiving than the ones in base Tahrovin.
 You will not be able to parry by simply standing still, make sure to move your weapon as you intercept.

 You can throw humanoid enemies either by yanking them with both hands, or by yanking their foot.
-This requires a fair amount of stamina, but not only will it make the enemy vulnerable, it will also give you a brief window while they are down during which you will be able to strip them of their weapon and/or armor, by either grabbing them with both hands or using the gravity glove.
+This requires a fair amount of stamina, but not only will it make the enemy vulnerable, if they have 50% health or less it will also give you a brief window while they are down during which you will be able to strip them of their weapon and/or armor, by either grabbing them with both hands or using the gravity glove.

 All attacks, even basic ones, cost a bit of stamina depending on the type of weapon being used (less stamina for daggers, more for two-handed weapons, and even more for two-handed weapons wielded with one hand).
 When out of Stamina, you will be slower and deal significantly less damage.
 It might be better to pace yourself and focus on defense when you start running low - remember that a fast enough parry will also help you regain Stamina.